anpham6/squared-functions/README.md

       "credential": {
         "keyFilename": "./gcloud.json" // Path to JSON credentials },
+      /* Optional */
       "admin": {
-        "publicRead": false, // New buckets (optional: Not supported OCI) "emptyBucket": false, // More convenient than using "overwrite" (optional), "preservePath": false // Use current pathname as base directory },
+        "publicRead": false, // New buckets (OCI: not supported) "emptyBucket": false, // More convenient than using "overwrite", "preservePath": false // Use current pathname as base directory },
+      /* Optional */
       "upload": {
-        "active": false, // Implicity "publicRead: true" except when explicitly "publicRead: false" "publicRead": false // User with "admin" privileges (optional: Not supported Azure and OCI) }
+        "active": false, // Implicity "publicRead: true" except when explicitly "publicRead: false" "publicRead": false // User with "admin" privileges (Azure and OCI: not supported) }
     },
     {